ImanBarjane/employee-attrition-analysis/HR Analysis.md

-### Checking for missing values
+### Checking for Missing Values

-We already know that there are no missing values.
-But it's worth checking for any missing values anyway.
+Although the dataset appears to be complete, it's a good practice to verify that there are no missing values in any of the columns.

 ```python